Regulations of the D10 Drift Battle of Poland 2023 competition.

-- Modifications to the chassis are permitted (factory or hand-made).
+- Modifications to the chassis are allowed (factory or hand-made).

 - Chassis with belt and shaft drive are permitted.

-- The chassis must be 1:10 scale (minimum dimensions 250x190mm), intended only for on Road models (buggies, trucks, mini and other models that are not on Road models are prohibited).
+- The chassis must be 1:10 scale (minimum dimensions 250x190mm), intended only for On Road models (buggies, trucks, mini and other models that are not on Road models are forbiden).

 - Only electric motors are allowed.

 - Brush and brushless motors are allowed, the permissible number of coils is 10.5 and 13.5